Report by Daniel Mortlock:

 A very different form of innovation was that James Houlder actually got to bowl for the first time in years.
 His medium pacers netted him 4 wickets at 9.00 which, combined with 70 runs at 35.00, was enough to win the award for Best All-Rounder to go with his Best Captain gong.
 James's bowling performance meant he was also in contention for the Bowling Award, although in the end that went to Daniel Mortlock (8 wickets at 6.88), who edged out Jamie Scott (4 wickets at 3.00) and Harry Houlder (5 wickets at 18.80).
 But maybe the most important bowling development was how much of it was done by "third generation" tourists, with Barrases Sacha and Felix, Ben Massey and David Harrop taking 7 wickets at 21.86 between them.

 The destination of the Wicket-Keeping Award was so clear-cut that it was handed over by simply announing "The Wicket-Keeping Award goes to . . ." and then waiting for Chris Barras to collect it.
 Chris was as impeccable as ever - or maybe even moreso - and completed 9 dismissals in all, including an FAS record-equalling haul of 3 stumpings and 2 catches against Naunton.
 Chris was thus the only prize-winner from 2009 to retain his title, a random and probably meaningless fact that was partly ensured by Best Fielder Rob Harvey's stunning direct-hit run out of last year's recipient Tom Hiew (who was playing for Temple Grafton).
 Tom, in turn, was a possible candidate for the non-existent "unluckiest tourist" title as he broke a finger going for a catch in the same game.
-Not that Tom's was not the only injury sustained on tour, with both an unfortunate Bunny and Will Taunton-Burnet showing incredible dedication (if limited spatial awareness) as they, respectively, crashed into and over boundary fences in brave attempts to catch huge sixes that ultimately flew over their prone bodies.
+Not that Tom's was the only injury sustained on tour, with both an unfortunate Bunny and our own Will Taunton-Burnet showing incredible dedication (if limited spatial awareness) as they, respectively, crashed into and over boundary fences in brave attempts to catch huge sixes that ultimately flew over their prone bodies.